 In January 2016, the Court released the Selection of the Phase III Engineering Firm.
 Amec Foster Wheeler was selected as the engineering firm to complete the Phase III Evaluation of Potential Active Remedies.
 Amec Foster Wheeler manages the project out of its Portland, Maine office with support from key technical experts across the organization in other offices.

-Amec Foster Wheeler is conducting a number of studies to support the evaluation of potential remedial approaches.
-Monthly Progress Reports and approved Work Orders are available for review in the Information Repository.
-In general, the activities currently underway include:
+Amec Foster Wheeler conducted a number of studies to support the evaluation of potential remedial approaches.
+The Phase III Engineering Study Report and supporting reports, Monthly Progress Reports and approved Work Orders are available for review in the Information Repository, Phase III Engineering Study.
+In general, the activities included:

 - Reviewing existing information